Seattle in August: 25°C / 77°F afternoons, 14°C / 57°F mornings, 5 rain days, 281 sunshine hours — secret best month alongside July.

 Not as daily gear.
 5 rain days per month and 25mm rainfall total — less than Paris, London, or Lisbon.
 If staying 3-4 days, you can reasonably skip it and rely on a cardigan.
 If staying longer, pack a compact rain shell for 1-2 rainy afternoons.

-Layers that handle cool Puget Sound breeze (15-17°C on ferry deck even in 25°C sun).
-Cotton shorts or linen trousers, tank + linen shirt, denim jacket, Birkenstocks or clean sneakers, straw tote with picnic + water.
-Cardigan in the bag for the ride home (golden hour on the ferry is cool).
+Layers that handle cool Puget Sound breeze (15-17°C / 59-63°F on ferry deck even in 25°C / 77°F sun).
+Black floral print shorts or linen trousers, tank + light blue striped button-down, denim jacket, Birkenstocks or clean sneakers, woven straw basket bag with picnic + water.
+Cream crewneck sweatshirt in the bag for the ride home (golden hour on the ferry is cool).
 Skip heels — ferry decks are metal and slippery.